ayush-kumar-21/nyaaybot-ai/README.md

 - The web search feature may have limitations due to Google's anti-scraping measures.
 For production use, consider using a proper search API.
 - OCR processing may take time for large images.
-- Ensure sufficient system resources for running the gpt-oss:20b model locally.
+- Ensure sufficient system resources for running the Ollama model locally (default: gpt-oss:120b-cloud, alternative: gpt-oss:20b).

 ## License